-While Washington has made some changes to its legislation in order to help survivors of sexual abuse and assault get justice against their abuser, it falls short as compared to other states across the country when it comes to the laws allowing for civil claims against abusers and their institutions.
+While Washington has made some changes to its legislation in order to help survivors of sexual abuse and assault get justice against their abuser, it falls well short as compared to other states across the country when it comes to the laws allowing for civil claims against abusers and their institutions.
 While some of these laws are quite restrictive, experienced lawyers handling sexual abuse claims in Washington are still often able to seek compensation against sexual predators, including clergy members, and the Catholic church.

 Washington Statute of Limitations for Sexual Abuse & Assault

-Criminal Statute of Limitation Laws for Washington
+Criminal Statute of Limitations Laws for Washington

-Civil Statute of Limitation Laws for Washington
+Civil Statute of Limitations Laws for Washington

 While Washington state has made significant strides in expanding its SOLs laws to help survivors pursue criminal claims against their abusers, no changes have been made to its civil SOL laws for sex abuse victims since 2002.
 Currently Washington civil SOL is age 21 or 3 years from discovery.
 “Discovery” allows a person diagnosed with a condition or illness, related to his/her abuse, to have the statute of limitations date start on the date of the diagnosis or when the connection was made between the two.
 Washington has yet to pass a window to allow victims with expired claims to come forward.

 Child USA, who has also evaluated every state based on their civil statute of limitations laws, gave Washington a Civil SOL Age Cap letter grade of F, on the traditional A-F scale, where A is the best.
 A letter grade of F is defined as a civil SOL age cap of 34 years old or younger for survivors.